-is a positive integer.-1
+nums is a positive integer.-1 if it's impossible.

-At first glance, this problem might seem to require checking all possible contiguous subarrays and testing if removing them makes the sum of the rest divisible by p
+At first glance, this problem might seem to require checking all possible contiguous subarrays and testing if removing them makes the sum of the rest divisible by p.
+However, this brute-force approach would be far too slow for large arrays.

 The key insight is to reframe the problem: Instead of focusing on what to remove, focus on what remains.
-If removing a subarray makes the sum of the rest divisible by p
+If removing a subarray makes the sum of the rest divisible by p, then the sum of the removed subarray must have a remainder equal to the total sum modulo p.
+This observation allows us to use prefix sums and hash maps to efficiently find the shortest subarray whose sum has the required remainder.

 We move from a brute-force, nested loop approach to a more optimal algorithm based on prefix sums and modular arithmetic.